microsoft/service-fabric-backup-explorer/docs/bkpctl/README.md

 }
 ```

-Contains the entries of Reliable collections, with Partition Id, Etag and Key, Value pair.

-# Get all transaction performed
+### Get all transaction performed

-Return the list of all tranaction performed in the backup.
+Returns the list of all transactions performed on the Dictionary since the last Backup checkpoint was taken.
+This helps us view the transaction in which any error creeped into the data .

-## Examples

-## Command
+#### Command
 ```console
 bkpctl get transactions
 ```
-### Output
+#### Output
 ```json

 [{